Damage to Structures

 Skunks dig holes in lawns, golf courses, and gardens to search for insect grubs found in the soil.
-Digging normally appears as small, 3- to 4-inch cone-shaped holes or patches of upturned earth (Figure 4).
+Digging normally appears as small, 3- to 4-inch cone-shaped holes or patches of upturned earth.

 Health and Safety Concerns

 Avoid being bitten by and coming into unprotected contact with bodily fluids of skunks.
 Skunk spray is not known to contain the rabies virus.
 If exposure has occurred, promptly seek medical advice.
 Have the skunk tested for rabies if possible.
-Some clients will respond with asthmatic symptoms when exposed to odor from skunks.
-Advise clients to leave the area.
+Some people have asthmatic symptoms when exposed to odor from skunks.
+They should leave the area.

 Skunks will not defend themselves unless they are cornered or harmed.
 They usually provide a warning before discharging their scent by stamping their forefeet rapidly and arching their tails over their backs.
 Anyone experiencing such a threat should retreat quietly and slowly.
 Loud noises and quick, aggressive actions should be avoided.